oliverhager29/OnTheMap/README.md

 1. Does this view prompt the user to enter a string representing their location?
 Does it provide a place for the user to enter a string?
 The Information Posting view clearly indicates that the user should enter a location.
 The text view or text field where the location string should be typed is clearly present.

-******2. Does the app allow users to enter a URL to be included with their location? he app allows users to add a URL to be included with their location.
+2. Does the app allow users to enter a URL to be included with their location?
+The app allows users to add a URL to be included with their location.
 The app provides a mechanism for users to browse to the link that they would like to include.

 3. Does the app provide a button that the user can tap to post the information to the server?
 The app provides a readily accessible "Submit" button that the user can tap to post the information to the server.